School Science Lessons

 Use a drawing of the soil nutrient cycle, evidences of fertilizer activities and soils in the surroundings.

-To fertilize soil means to make the soil richer by adding plant nutrients that will make the crops grow better and produce a greater yield when they are harvested.
+To fertilize soil is to make the soil richer in plant nutrients that will make the crops grow better and produce a greater yield when they are harvested.

-The plants get only a small amount of their total plant nutrients from the soil, most of them come from the air, but crops will not grow well unless you fertilize the soil to give the plants all the plant nutrients they need.
+Plants get only a small amount of total plant nutrients from soil, but crops will not grow well unless you give the plants all the plant the nutrients they need.

 The four reasons why the soil must be fertilized: